Education Loan Takeover: Process, Benefits & Eligibility

 12. Is loan transfer available for study abroad loans?

-Yes, both domestic and study abroad education loans can be transferred.
+Yes, both domestic and overseas education loans issued by Indian lenders can be transferred within India's banking system.

 Vaishali Pandey